 1) if the Additional information IE is not included in the UL NAS TRANSPORT message, the AMF shall provide the Payload container type and the content of the Payload container IE to the location services application; and

 2) if the Additional information IE is included in the UL NAS TRANSPORT message, the AMF shall forward the Payload container type and the content of the Payload container IE to an LMF associated with routing information included in the Additional information IE of the UL NAS TRANSPORT message.

+h) "UE locationg privacy setting container", the AMF shall forward the content of the Payload container IE to the UDM.